MS in Sustainability Management

 Washington, DC, has been named the first Platinum LEED city in the world for its efforts in reducing greenhouse gas emissions, innovating around clean energy, and implementing other green initiatives.

-Taylor joins us from her hometown of Smithfield, VA, and she has a bachelor's degree in apparel, housing, and resources management with a concentration in fashion merchandising from Virginia Tech.
-Why did Taylor choose Kogod?
-So many reasons!
-Kogod employs an interdisciplinary learning approach that offered an unmatched variety of courses.
-She also really appreciated the academic rigor Kogod is known for!
+Ally joined us from her hometown of Santa Clara, CA and has a bachelor's degree in ecology and evolutionary biology from University of California, Santa Cruz.
+Why did Ally choose Kogod?
+So many reasons but her top 3 are!
+Kogod stood out to me due to its innovative culture, resources, and collaborative community.
 But don't take our word for it!
-Schedule a one-on-one appointment with Taylor to learn more about her reasons and her experience at Kogod.
+Schedule a one-on-one appointment with Ally to learn more about her reasons and experience at Kogod.

-Foster joined us from his hometown of Advance, NC, and he has a bachelor's degree in environmental technology and management from North Carolina State University.
-Why did Foster choose Kogod?
-So many reasons!
-Kogod checked all the boxes for Foster—including our unique offering of studying sustainability through a business lens at a fantastic location that offers countless professional opportunities.
+Brendan joined us from Pen Argyl, PA and has a bachelor's degree in forest resources management from West Virginia University.
+Why did Brendan choose Kogod?
+Kogod checked all the boxes for Brendan, with an immersive curriculum to offer and feeling personally valued by the school.
 But don't take our word for it!
-Schedule a one-on-one appointment with Foster to learn more about his reasons and his experience at Kogod.
+Schedule a one-on-one appointment with Brendan to learn more about his reasons and his experience at Kogod.

 Our graduates have found professional success across the public, private, and nonprofit sectors, with 63 percent working in for-profit organizations, 21 percent working in government organizations, and 16 percent working in nonprofit organizations.